ricardodeazambuja/Simon-Says-Game-Emotions-API/README.md

-# Simon-Says-Game---Emotions-API
+# Simon Says Game with face and emotion recognition!
 A very, very, very simple game using [OpenCV](http://opencv-python-tutroals.readthedocs.io/en/latest/index.html), [Python](https://www.python.org/) and [MS Emotion API](https://www.microsoft.com/cognitive-services/) (you will need an account, free, to use the game).
-The game will randomly pick an emotion each turn and the user(s) need to express that emotion (face) to get a high score!
+The game will randomly pick an emotion each turn and the user(s) need to express that emotion (yup, funny faces) to get a high score!

 ![Splash Screen](https://raw.githubusercontent.com/ricardodeazambuja/Simon-Says-Game---Emotions-API/master/SimonSaysGame.png)